168th Infantry Division (Wehrmacht): History

 The 168th Infantry Division was formed in the Görlitz area on 1 December 1939 as a division of the seventh Aufstellungswelle.
 It initially consisted of the Infantry Regiments 417 and 429, as well as the Light Artillery Detachment 248.
 The latter was soon transferred to the 164th Infantry Division, and the 168th was strengthened to full division strength by the addition of a third regiment, numbered 442, and a full Artillery Regiment, numbered 248.
 The division's deployment took from December 1939 until May 1940.
 During this time, the 168th Infantry Division remained at home, in Wehrkreis VIII in Silesia.
 The first divisional commander was Wolf Boysen.

 On 11 January 1940, Hans Mundt replaced Boysen as divisional commander.

 In June 1940, the 168th Infantry Division was moved to the reserves of the 1st Army (Army Group C) during the Battle of France.
 After that campaign's conclusion, the 168th Infantry Division was placed in occupied Poland under the supervision of the XXXXIV Army Corps, which was in turn part of the 18th Army (Army Group B).
 The 168th Infantry Division remained in Poland between July 1940 and May 1941, at times part of the XXXXIV, XVII, and XXIX Corps, which were in turn at times part of the 18th, 12th, 17th and 6th Armies.

 In June 1941, during the beginning of Operation Barbarossa, the 168th Infantry Division was subordinate to the XXIX Army Corps under the 6th Army, which was part of Army Group South.
 During the subsequent invasion of the Soviet Union, the 168th stood in the Lublin area in June 1941, moved to the Zhytomyr area in July, then advanced, as part of the XXXIV Army Corps, to the Kiev region in August and September.
-Here, the 168th Infantry Division took part in the Battle of Kiev of 1941.
+There, the 168th Infantry Division took part in the Battle of Kiev of 1941.
 The division's command had by then been taken over by Dietrich Kraiss, who began his tenure on 8 July.

 After operations as part of the XXIX Army Corps in the Romny area in October and under LI Army Corps in the Belgorod area in November, the 168th Infantry Division spent the end of the year 1941 in the Kharkiv region, again part of the XXIX Army Corps.